How to add a shareholder to a limited company in Estonia

 The law came into force on 1 August 2020.

-However, for this to work your company will need to have a share capital of at least €10,000 that has been fully paid in.
+However, for this to work your company will need to have a share capital of at least €10,000 that has been fully paid and registered before you waive the requirement for notary.
 That’s helpful for growing startups, but not useful for most e-residents and other Estonian company owners.

 This is similar to the historical trust based system already used in other EU jurisdictions, such as the UK and Sweden.

-However, what if you don’t have a share capital of €10,000 paid in, but still want to add a new shareholder for your Estonian company?
+However, what if you don’t have a share capital of €10,000 paid in, but still want to add a shareholder to a limited company?

 3. Using NASDAQ CSD